alukach/alukach.github.io/resume/source/alukach.md

   ##### November 2007 - January 2008
   ##### Boise, ID

   Created and contributed to geodatabases through geocoding data sourced from aerial photos and scanned maps.
 Georeferenced imported rasters.
-Acquired and converted data from ArcIMS server.
 Created charts to assist with project planning.

 ---